2,000 in attendance for Ball State’s first in person graduation since ’19

-375 graduate students in the class representing the class of 2021 were able to celebrate the special occasion with their families.
-2,000 were welcomed inside Scheumann Stadium – the first time that’s happened in Ball State University’s history.
+375 graduate students in class representing the class of 2021 were able to celebrate the special occasion with their families.
+2,000 were welcomed inside Scheumann Stadium – the first time that’s happened in Ball State Universities history.

-Each graduate was allowed four guests, each group physically distanced throughout the stadium, wearing masks, in accordance with health guidelines outlined by the Delaware County Health Department.
+Each graduate was allowed four guests, each group pshyically distanced throughout the stadium, wearing masks, in accordance to health guidelines outlined by the Delaware County Health Department.

 “It obviously has been a significant amount of effort to get here but we know it’s only a small part of the effort that our students have put in to persist through this – through the pandemic and get to this point of academic success,” Ball State University President Geoffrey Mearns said.
 “So it was a significant logistical lift, but they’ve pulled it off, now we just have to hold off the rain.”